facastagnini/zabbix-rsyslog/README.md

 Troubleshooting
 ---------------

 1) Make sure the log file '/var/log/rsyslogd-impstats.log' is formated in JSON.
-Disable other rsyslog configuration that you may have.
-Impstats wants to be loaded earlie to function properly.
+2) Disable other rsyslog configuration that you may have, impstats wants to be loaded earlie to function properly.

 Reference [impstats documentation](http://www.rsyslog.com/doc/v8-stable/configuration/modules/impstats.html)
 ```